RJamesMaier/blog-redesign/README.md

 A frontend project created using html and css.

-Putting all together what the frontend lessons had tuaght me.
+Putting all together different frontend lessons.

-# What I learnde
+# What I learned
+* Creating a web design using html and css
-* Layouting Web Pages
+* Layouting Web Pages using flexbox
-* Flexbox styling
+* using class-selectors and id-sectors